113ll3/Ibmclouddocscli/idt/eclipsetools.md

 ## Connecting to a remote Liberty server

-Learn to use IBM Eclipse Tools for IBM Cloud to connect to a remote Liberty server.
+Learn to use IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}} to connect to a remote Liberty server.
 You can connect to a remote Liberty server that runs WebSphere Application Server as a service.

 To connect to a remote Liberty server, Liberty Tools must be installed.
 You must also create a WebSphere Application Server service on Cloud.